influxdata/docs-v2/content/influxdb/v1.8/concepts/tsi-details.md

 ### Compaction

+When compactions are enabled, every second, InfluxDB checks to see whether compactions are needed.
+If there haven't been writes during the `compact-full-write-cold-duration` period (by default, `4h`), InfluxDB compacts all TSM files.
+Otherwise, InfluxDB groups TSM files into generations (determined by the number of times the file have been compacted), and attempts to combine files and compress them more efficiently.

-Once the LogFile exceeds a threshold (5MB), then a new active log file is created and the previous one begins compacting into an IndexFile.
+Once the `LogFile` exceeds a threshold (`5MB`), InfluxDB creates a new active log file, and the previous one begins compacting into an `IndexFile`.
 This first index file is at level 1 (L1).
 The log file is considered level 0 (L0).
 Index files can also be created by merging two smaller index files together.
-For example, if contiguous two L1 index files exist then they can be merged into an L2 index file.
+For example, if two contiguous L1 index files exist, InfluxDB merges them into an L2 index file.

+InfluxDB schedules compactions preferentially, using the following guidelines:

+- The lower the level (the fewer times a file has been compacted), the more weight is given to compacting it.
+- The more compactible files in a level, the higher the priority given to that level.
+If the number of files in each level is equal, lower levels are compacted first.
+- If a higher level has more candidates for compaction, it may be compacted before a lower level.
+The equation is the number of candidate files for compaction times level weights of 0.4, 0.3, 0.2, and 0.1.

+#### Important compaction configuration settings

+Compaction workloads are driven by the ingestion rate of the database and the following throttling configuration settings:

+- `cache-snapshot-memory-size`: Specifies the `write-cache` size kept in memory before data is written to a TSM file.
+- `cache-snapshot-write-cold-duration`: If a cache does not exceed the `cache-snapshot-memory-size` size, this specifies the length of time to keep data in memory without any incoming data before data is written to a TSM file.
+- `max-concurrent-compactions`: The number compactions can run at once.
+- `compact-throughput`: Controls the average disk IO by the compaction engine.
+- `compact-throughput-burst`: Controls maximum disk IO by the compaction engine.
+- `compact-full-write-cold-duration`: How long a shard must receive no writes or deletes before it is scheduled for full compaction.

+These configuration settings are especially beneficial for systems with irregular loads, limiting compactions during periods of high usage, and letting compactions catch up during periods of lower load.
+In systems with stable load, if compactions interfere with other operations, typically, the system is undersized for its load, and configuration changes won't help much.

 ### Reads